Euro zone bond yields mixed before data, focus on central banks

 By Stefano Rebaudo

-June 13 (Reuters) - Euro zone government bond yields remained stuck in a tight range on Tuesday ahead of U.S. inflation data which might change the outlook of the Federal Reserve monetary policy.
+June 13 (Reuters) - Euro zone government bond yields remained stuck in a tight range on Tuesday ahead of U.S. inflation data that might change the outlook of the Federal Reserve monetary policy.

 Investors' bets about future rates are very close to economists' expectations.
-Money markets are currently pricing in an about 75% chance of a pause from the Fed at its policy meeting this week, according to Refinitiv's FedWatch.
+Money markets are pricing in a chance of about 75% of a pause from the Fed at its policy meeting this week, according to Refinitiv's FedWatch.

 Consumer price index (CPI) and producer price index (PPI) data will be released on Tuesday and Wednesday respectively.

-The European Central Bank is expected to hike its key interest rates by 25 basis points on June 15 and again in July before pausing for the rest of the year.
+The European Central Bank is expected to raise its key interest rates by 25 basis points on June 15 and again in July before pausing for the rest of the year.

 November 2023 ECB euro short-term rate (ESTR) forwards EURESTECBM4X5=ICAP were around 3.7%, implying market expectations for an ECB depo rate at 3.8% by autumn.

-Germany's 2-year bond yield DE2YT=RR, sensitive to expectations on interest rates, rose one basis point (bp) to 2.98% after reaching its highest level in almost three months last week at 3%.
+Germany's 2-year bond yield DE2YT=RR, sensitive to expectations on interest rates, rose 1.5 basis points (bps) to 2.99% after reaching its highest level in almost three months last week at 3%.

-Markets await data on German investor sentiment from the ZEW economic research institute later in the day.
+German investor morale improved unexpectedly in June, the ZEW economic research institute said, but it warned of persistent headwinds as export-focused sectors struggled with a weak global economy.

-Analysts expect the index to be unchanged or slightly lower as the impact of China's reopening might be weaker than expected, while the drag from tighter monetary policy gradually overtakes the benefits from lower oil prices.

 German consumer prices rose by 6.3% in May, confirming preliminary data.